katiacracco/ProjectSM4ML/README.md

 Author: Katia Cracco

+Project developed for Statistical Methods for Machine Learning Course

 preprocessing.py: this file pre-processes the dataset present in the dataset folder (zipped) by generating the files present in the input folder (zipped); it also generates polynomial kernels which have not been loaded because they are too heavy.